Kong/kong-ansible-collection/roles/k4k8s_cert_manager/README.md

 ## Description

 An Ansible role to deploy [cert-manager](https://cert-manager.io) on a Kubernetes or Red Hat OpenShift cluster for the purpose of automated deployment of TLS certificates with Kong for Kubernetes ingresses.
-The role can optionally deploy a cert-manager `ClusterIssuer` for the [ACME protocol](https://tools.ietf.org/html/rfc8555) via [Let's Encrypt](https://letsencrypt.org/how-it-works/) using either a http solver or DNS solver.
+The role can optionally currently deploy a cert-manager `ClusterIssuer` for the [ACME protocol](https://tools.ietf.org/html/rfc8555) via [Let's Encrypt](https://letsencrypt.org/how-it-works/) using either a HTTP01 solver or DNS01 solver.

 ## Table of Contents